lccruz/Products.Doormat/README.txt

 Introduction
 ============

-A doormat is a large collection of links which are presented in a structured way.
-One example is the current plone.org_, where the div#sitemap at the bottom is actually an ordered collection of internal and external links, with sections called "Downloads", "Documentation", "Developers", "Plone foundation" and "Support".
+A doormat is a couple of links which are presented in a structured way.
+One example is the current plone.org_, where the div#sitemap at the bottom consists of some ordered bundles of internal and external links, with sections called "Downloads", "Documentation", "Developers", "Plone foundation" and "Support".
 See more examples_ of doormats.